kromka-chleba/perfect_city_mirror/doc/Perfect_City_Design_Guide.md

 Monsters chasing him won't make him give up on his friends.
 With or without his soul, he still loves and cares.

+### 1.11 Nostalgia for the place you've never been

+Even though you've never been to this place, you feel nostalgic.
+The Perfect City is filled with Seba's memories and places that ceased to exist or never existed.
+And yet you feel just like at home, meeting your dearest friend.

 ## 2. Monsters

 Monsters of the Perfect City are personifications of Seba's fears and traumas.